GP-Stanley/tech264-cloud-linux/Ansible/ansible.md

 ```
 <br>

+## Run Ad-hoc Commands from Controller
-## From the Ansible controller, run adhoc commands to:
+From the Ansible controller, run adhoc commands to:
 * Check the status of the database to make sure it's running.
   * `ansible db -a "sudo systemctl status mongod"`